thedatadj/FruitClassifier/README.md

 #### Discussion

-This data is not linearly separable, that is why the model is underfitting.
-It is too simple for the complexity of the data.
+This data is not linearly separable, that is why the logistic regression models are underfitting, they are too simple for the complexity of the data.

 ## Multiclass classification results: